kabiromohd/LLM_Zoomcamp_Competition/README.md

 ## Data
 Data for the competition is provided [here](https://www.kaggle.com/competitions/llm-zoomcamp-2024-competition/data)

-For details about the approach check to solution checkout the notebook in the repo.
+For details about the approach to solution checkout the notebook in the repo.